 - 1 head cabbage

 - Cut the cabbage in half and then quarter it.
 Remove the stem.

 - Chop the cabbage into small pieces (3 x 3 millimeters).
-The smaller the pieces, the better it will mix into the pork filling.
-A typical cabbage, say 5.5 to 6 ounces, should take you about 10 to 20 minutes to process.
+The smaller the pieces, the better they will mix into the pork filling.
+A typical cabbage, say 5.5 to 6 ounces, should take about 10 to 20 minutes to process.